Chapter 4 : Kidnapped

 Background: Font color:

 “Fuck,” he muttered.
-He glanced around the place, looking oddly familiar.
-The ceilings eaten by darkness, he wasn’t sure how high it was.
+He glanced around the place.
+It looked oddly familiar.
+The ceilings were eaten by the darkness and he wasn’t sure how high it was.
 Shadows bounced off the pillars, distorting the ivory color to one of murky brownish-gray.
-Pictures on the wall mocked him in basic Egyptian colors.
-It was the tomb he was touring earlier.
-Someone gave a grunt and he jerked, his stomach freezing to ice.
+He was surrounded by depictions of ancient Egypt painted in basic Egyptian colors.
+He realized it was the tomb he was touring earlier.
+Someone gave a grunt and he jerked in fright, his stomach freezing to ice.
 He heaved a sigh of relief, seeing James besides him.
 James’ head was rolled back, leaning against the wall with his mouth agape.
-Drool seeping down the side of his mouth to his chin, leaving a trail like a tear.
+Drool seeped down from the side of his mouth to his chin, leaving a trail like a tear.

 “James,” hissed Albus.
 “James!”

 Another grunt, he jerked awake.
 He grumbled something incoherent, his eyes studying the tomb.
-Finally, James looked at Albus and jumped back from fright.
+Finally, James looked at Albus and jumped back from terror.
 “FUCK!”

 “SHHHH!!!” hissed Albus.
 “Shut it, you git.”